Alfresco/docs-alfresco/content-services/latest/admin/control-center.md

 * **Search** for a group.
 In the search box, enter the full or partial name (at least 3 characters).

 > **Note:** You can only modify the group `Name` once a group has been created.

+## Tags

+A tag is a marker that you can assign to related content to help categorize it.
+This makes it easier to view related content.
+You can create tags in the Control Center that can be used in the Digital Workspace.
+For example, you may create tags called **proposal-one**, and  **proposal-two** to help you identify all the content that has been created for two different versions of a design.
+In the Digital Workspace you can search your content that has specific tags.
+For more on their use in the Digital Workspace, see [tags]({% link content-services/latest/using/content/tags-categories.md %}#tags).

+To create a tag:

+1. Log into the Control Center.

+2. Expand **Content Structuring** in the left pane and then select **Tags**.

+3. Click the **Create** button on the top right.

+4. Click the **+** symbol and enter a **Name** for the new tag.

+    Each tag created in the Control Center must be unique.
+When you enter a name for a new tag, the Control Center provides a list of existing tags with similar names.
+You can check if the tag that you want to create has already been created.
+If the name for the tag already exists you must create it with another unique name.

+5. Click **Create: your-tag-name** and then click **Save**.

+    You can create more than one tag during this process.
+To do this continue by clicking the **+** symbol again to add another tag to the list.
+After adding all the tags you need to the list, click **Save** to create them.

+The tag list automatically refreshes and you can see the new tag you created.
+If you click the three dots on the right hand side of your tag you are able to **Edit** or **Delete** it.

+**Note:** Deleting a tag removes it from all the files it has been assigned to in the Digital Workspace.

+## Categories

+A category is a group of files, or other categories, that all relate to a project or concept.
+Content can be a part of more than one category, for example, a category called **language** may include a language file called **english**, and the file may also exist within a category called **country**.
+For more on their use in the Digital Workspace, see [categories]({% link content-services/latest/using/content/tags-categories.md %}#categories)

+To create a root level category:

+1. Log into the Control Center.

+2. Expand **Content Structuring** in the left pane and then select **Categories**.

+3. Click the **Create** button on the top right.

+4. Click the **+** symbol and enter a **Name** for the new category.

+    You can create more than one category during this process.
+To do this continue by clicking the **+** symbol again to create another category and then click **Save**.

+The category tree automatically refreshes and you can see the new category you created.
+If you click the three dots on the right hand side of your category you are able to **Create a subcategory**, **Edit** it, or **Delete** it.

+A category name does not need to be unique to the Control Center, it only needs to be unique within the level it sits in within the Control Center.

 ## Troubleshooting